The Manhattan Street in New York City with a yellow cab passing by

 And the best part?
 NYC is all about doing your own thing, so being alone here isn’t just normal—it’s celebrated.
 You can wander through Central Park, grab a bagel at a corner deli, or take in the skyline from the Empire State Building, you’ll find that this city was made for solo adventures.

 • It’s busy.
 Like, seriously busy.
-There’s always something happening, so be prepared for crowds, especially in popular spots like Times Square.
+There’s always something happening, you need to be prepared for crowds, especially in popular spots like Times Square.
 If you’re more of an introvert, you can read these tips for introverted solo travelers.

 • It’s expensive.
 We’ve touched on this, but it’s worth repeating.
 From food to accommodations, NYC can drain your wallet faster than you can say “Broadway ticket.”

 • It’s fast-paced.
-New Yorkers are always in a hurry.
-Don’t take it personally if someone brushes past you or seems in a rush.
+New Yorkers are always in a hurry, but don’t take it personally if someone brushes past you or seems in a rush.
 Just go with the flow.

 • It’s diverse.
 One of the best things about New York is its diversity.
 You’ll hear every language under the sun, see all kinds of fashion, and find food from every corner of the globe.